Anduril72/hello-world/README.md

 this is the first useless depository i am desperately trying to learn to code creating a github account could maybe help

+But line breaks are difficult

+Does \n help?